 Creating Plan B

 Time to get out your journal.
-Turn to your list of payoffs that we created yesterday.
+Turn to your list of payoffs that we created previously.
 For every feeling you identified with your list making (comfort, connection, acceptance, power, control, relief, stimulation, etc.), let’s brainstorm at least 10 alternatives.
 Really juicy alternatives – don’t skimp on this.
 What really moves you?
 What activity would scratch that itch?

 Here are mine: